Loading...

 Portion Control

-Add a source of lean protein such as grilled chicken, tofu, or eggs to your meal.
-Protein can help moderate the blood sugar response.
+Include a source of lean protein, such as grilled chicken or tofu, in your meal.
+Protein can help moderate blood sugar levels.

 healthspan-mbl